roshanbinoj-iiitk/Hangman/README.md

 The Tkinter GUI toolkit enhances the user experience by providing an interactive and user-friendly interface, ensuring smooth gameplay and making it accessible for players of all ages.

+# Methodology

+## Approach and Methodology Employed

+The game features two distinct modes: one where the user guesses a word and another where the computer attempts to guess the user's word.

+### 1. User Guessing Mode
+- A random word is selected from a database, leveraging the `random` module to ensure a fair and varied gameplay experience.
+The program tracks both correct and incorrect guesses to guide the user’s attempts.

+### 2. Computer Guessing Mode
+- In this mode, the computer starts by identifying the positions of any vowels in the target word, followed by guessing consonants.
+This structured approach enhances the computer's guessing strategy, making it more effective in determining the word.

+### 3. Learning Functionality
+- If the program fails to guess the correct word, a learning function is triggered, allowing the program to update its knowledge base for future games.

+## Code Structure
+The implementation is divided among three main files:
+- **`main.py`**: Handles the core logic for both game modes, processing user inputs and managing game state.
+- **`dbcon.py`**: Facilitates database interactions, executing MySQL commands as Python strings to fetch words based on user inputs.
+- **`gui.py`**: Manages the graphical user interface, defining the layout and handling user interactions by relaying inputs to `main.py` and `dbcon.py`.

+## Tools, Technologies, and Frameworks Used

+### Modules and Libraries
+- **`os`**: Utilized for database setup and management.
+- **`random`**: Employed for selecting random words and generating letter guesses.
+- **`mysql.connector`**: Used to execute MySQL commands within the Python environment, facilitating efficient database operations.
+- **`tkinter`**: The framework for developing the user interface, providing an interactive experience for users.

+In addition to standard Python functionalities, MySQL serves as a robust solution for organizing the word list, allowing for efficient lookups and input manipulation, enhancing the overall gameplay experience.